7th Royal Lancashire Militia (Rifles): 7th Royal Lancashire Militia (Rifles)

 With the threat of war against Russia, the three Lancashire regiments were ordered to recruit up to their full establishments of 1200 men.
 When war broke out in 1854 an expeditionary force was sent to the Crimea and the militia were embodied for home defence and service in overseas garrisons.
 Additional infantry and artillery militia regiments were also formed in Lancashire at this time including the 7th Lancashire Militia (Rifles) raised at Bury on 21 February 1855.
-The Hon Charles James Fox Stanley, younger son of the Earl of Derby and a former lieutenant-colonel in the Grenadier Guards, was commissioned as Colonel of the new regiment, with John Edward Madocks, former captain in the 13th Light Dragoons, as Lieutenant-Colonel Commandant and John Hardy Thursby, former lieutenant in the 90th Foot, as the senior major.
+The Hon Charles James Fox Stanley, younger son of the Earl of Derby and a former lieutenant-colonel in the Grenadier Guards and former colonel of the 2nd Royal Lancashire Militia (The Duke of Lancaster's Own Rifles), was commissioned as colonel of the new regiment.
+John Edward Madocks, former captain in the 13th Light Dragoons, was the Lieutenant-Colonel Commandant and John Hardy Thursby, former lieutenant in the 90th Foot, as the senior major.
 The seven militia infantry regiments in Lancashire divided the county up, with the 7th at Bury recruiting from the Manchester and Salford area.

 The newly raised regiment was not embodied for the Crimean War but began the round of peacetime annual training.
 On 15 November 1864 it received the 'Royal' title held by the senior Lancashire regiments, becoming the 7th Royal Lancashire Militia (Rifles) (7th RLM).
 The Militia Reserve introduced in 1867 consisted of present and former militiamen who undertook to serve overseas in case of war.